 Female scientists are facing daily challenges.
 However, we need to remember the pioneers.
 Because these women are empowering and motivating the present and future women in science.

 However, being female scientists, they face challenges in other issues.
-Hence they come across the lack of job opportunities.
+Hence they come across a lack of job opportunities.
 This is the same as any profession which is dominated by men.

 But we must not forget where we were and how much we have achieved.
 So we should celebrate that we have more opportunities now than in the past.